UsabilityEngineering/uxportfolio-Mscheer75/journal-01/READNE.md

 What I was greeted with in “Standard” was a single route in Germany.
 Clearly this isn't California.
 Frustrated I just quit the game, and played something else.

 ![menu5](https://raw.githubusercontent.com/UsabilityEngineering/uxportfolio-Mscheer75/master/assets/trainSimMenu5.png)

+Going over the concepts in class, effective, efficient, safe, satisfying, learnable, memorable, useful, and error tolerant.

+Was it “effective” in my goal?
+No, graphics were nice though.

+Efficient?
+I had to click through 5 menus just to find out I couldn't play the California map I purchased.

+Safe?
+For the most part, its a game, so nothing personal is stored on it.

+Satisfying?
+Absolutely not.
+They could of at least have a pop-up saying I need to “complete XYZ” in order to unlock such and such map.
+Which I would understand, but having nothing is completely frustrating.
+It's a SIMULATOR, not some arcade game.
+Everything should be unlocked from the start.

+Learnable?
+I would say it is, since the menu is consistent, and fairly easy to navigate, since you really only have one option.

+Memorable?
+In the absolute wrong way it is.

+Useful?
+Well considering it is a game, in which you can't play the map you want to play, it isn't useful.
+I Would have a better time playing with google maps, and following the railroad tracks.

+Error tolerant?
+No, It caused a buffer over flow and locked my computer the first time I was typing this out and locked me out of my computer.
+Terrible game, save your 1$ for a soda.